 17 Powerful Website Factors to Optimize Your SEO

-So here we are ending 2018 and the Internet world is still alive and thriving.
+So here we are beginning 2019 and the Internet world is still alive and thriving.
 The competition is fierce out there and obtaining great SEO results is still a great challenge.

 Although there have not been any major Google algorithm updates, since the the ‘Fred update’ in 2017, it is always an ideal SEO practice to keep in tune with any upcoming algorithm updates.

 Quality, Google trusted back links – are the ‘meat and potatoes’ for optimal Google search results, but it goes far beyond that.
 Your business website/blog really needs to be a well oiled machine, and contain all the relevant SEO parts working in harmony together.

 Based on my years of experience developing and designing websites with optimal SEO in mind, I have come up with this powerful on-page/site checklist that covers the essential Search Engine Optimization practices.

 I am an advent WordPress user for the sole fact that there are so many useful open source plugins for helping me tackle the following tasks.
 If you are not currently using WordPress, I strongly advise you to look into this robust content management system.

 The plethora of free WordPress SEO related plugins are fairly intuitive for newer bloggers and business website owners.
 With that in mind, this article and suggestions are geared more toward WordPress users but helpful for all website platforms.

 I put this on top of the list, as I think it is the most important factor for any website out there.
 As a user, there is nothing worse than a slower than molasses loading website.
 I am fairly impatient and tend to bounce off any site that won’t load up in under 2 seconds.